memfoldai/tiptap-search-and-replace/README.md

-# Tiptap 2 Search and Replace
+# Tiptap 3 Search and Replace

-Search and Replace extension for [Tiptap 2](https://tiptap.dev).
+Search and Replace extension for [Tiptap 3](https://tiptap.dev).
 Published to npm as [@sereneinserenade/tiptap-search-and-replace](https://www.npmjs.com/package/@sereneinserenade/tiptap-search-and-replace).

 A ⭐️ to the repo if you 👍 / ❤️  what I'm doing would be much appreciated.
 If you're using this extension and making money from it, it'd be very kind of you to [:heart: Sponsor me](https://github.com/sponsors/sereneinserenade).
 If you're looking for a **dev to work you on your project's Rich Text Editor** with or as **a frontend developer, [DM me on Discord/Twitter/LinkedIn](https://github.com/sereneinserenade)👨‍💻🤩**.

-I've made a bunch of extensions for Tiptap 2, some of them are **Google Docs like Commenting**, **Resize image and Videos**, **LanguageTool integration** with tiptap.
+I've made a bunch of extensions for Tiptap, some of them are **Google Docs like Commenting**, **Resize image and Videos**, **LanguageTool integration** with tiptap.
 You can check it our here https://github.com/sereneinserenade#a-glance-of-my-projects .

 # Live Demo